 A Phu Cave

-About 4km from the center of Hong Ngai commune, A Phu cave is the most prominent destination that you cannot miss.
-This is a place that not only has historical value but also cultural value, inspiring many writers, poets, and musicians to compose novels and love songs imbued with the Mong ethnic identity of Bac Yen district, such as the work "A Phu's Wife" by writer To Hoai; the song "Song on the Mountain" by musician Nguyen Van Thuong...
+Located about 4km from the center of Hong Ngai commune, A Phu Cave is the most prominent destination you can't miss.
+This place not only holds historical but also cultural value, inspiring many writers, poets, and musicians to compose novels and love songs deeply rooted in the Mong ethnic identity of Bac Yen district, such as "A Phu's Wife and Husband" by writer To Hoai; and the song "Song on the Mountain" by musician Nguyen Van Thuong…

-A Phu Cave is also known as Tham Cop Cave, which means Frog in the Thai language, because the east side of the cave looks like a frog's mouth catching its prey.
-The cave is located in a mountain range, surrounded by primeval forests.
-In front of the cave is a vast, green field.
-Inside the cave, you can easily find round pebbles, black stone slabs with artistic patterns that shine like gold, or stalactites sparkling with gold.
-At the bottom of the cave is a stream flowing along the cave from West to East, the water is clear and cool.
-It is truly a unique and majestic natural picture.
+A Phu Cave, also known as Tham Cop Cave, means "Frog" in the Thai ethnic language, because the eastern side of the cave resembles the mouth of a frog snapping at its prey.
+The cave is located in a mountain range, surrounded by primeval forest.
+In front of the cave are vast, verdant fields stretching as far as the eye can see.
+Inside the cave, you can easily find perfectly round pebbles, black rocks with artistic patterns that shimmer like gold, or stalactites sparkling with gold dust.
+A stream flows along the cave floor from west to east, its water clear and cool.
+It truly is a unique and majestic natural landscape.

-From the top of the mountain, looking far away, Hong Ngai is like a sea of clouds.
+From the mountaintop, looking out into the distance, Hong Ngai appears like a sea of clouds.

-This place not only has beautiful scenery, but also has the hospitality of the people through meals rich in identity with bamboo rice, corn cakes or dishes made from foods of the mountains and forests, giving you an unforgettable impression.
+This place not only boasts picturesque scenery, but also the warm hospitality of its people, expressed through flavorful meals featuring bamboo-cooked rice, corn cakes, and other dishes made from mountain produce, leaving you with an unforgettable impression.

 Moc Nhi